richtestani/FeedTheFox/README.md

 Use this package to handle post processing with FoxyCart.

-If you use [FoxyCart](https://foxy.io) for your commerce website, you may be doing post-processing of order using their DataFeed.
+If you use [FoxyCart](https://foxy.io) for your commerce website, you may be using the datafeed feature to further process and order.

-For stores that require post processing orders (recording the order, emailing customers based on actions)... this package makes it easier to work with the datafeed.
+For stores that require post processing orders (recording the order, emailing customers based on actions, etc.), FeedTheFox makes it easier to work with the genereated feeds.

+Currenly works with their XML feed with a sinle transaction.
+Updated will include subcriptions and mult-store feeds.

 Install with composer, or download this package.
 It does require laravel/collection to work.